-There might be so much momentum behind current patterns of activity that easily and quickly stopping and/or changing direction may seem as problematic as steering a loaded oil tanker away from some rocks that have come into view.
-If there is a possibility it could be too late, one's own contribution might be but a drop in the ocean, and markets reward those why carry on making hay while they can, business leaders have to be very committed to tell people to stop doing what they know and drop current activities that support their families.
-One may need determination, passion, persistence and tenacity to achieve a change of direction (Baker, 1982, Cardon, 2008)
+Sometimes delay can compound the challenge of adjustment.
+So much momentum may build up behind current patterns of activity that easily and quickly stopping and/or changing direction may seem as problematic as steering a loaded oil tanker away from danger.
+If there is a possibility that it could be too late, one's own contribution might be but a drop in the ocean, and markets reward those why carry on making hay while they can, business leaders have to be very committed to tell people to stop doing what they know and enjoy, and to drop current activities that support their families.
+In relation to the steadily accumulating impacts of climate change, some of which are less perceptible than others. determination, passion, persistence and tenacity may be needed to achieve a sudden or relatively quick change of direction (Baker, 1982, Cardon, 2008)

 A combination of incentives and penalties may be required.
-However, even if certain initiatives worked or looked likely to reign back activity that damages the environment, how committed would a Government be to enforcement that might lower growth rates and a country's international ranking, while at the same time reducing the Government's own income for spending on high profile projects that may buy votes?
+However, even if certain initiatives worked or looked likely to reign back activity that contributes to global warming, how committed would a Government be to enforcement that might lower growth rates and a country's international ranking, while at the same time reducing the Government's own income for spending on high profile projects that may buy votes?
 Might some be tempted to follow President Trump and pull out of, or back from, Paris Agreement (2015) commitments?
 Are decisions that involve short-term penalties and which might prove unpopular with sections of the electorate likely to be postponed?